snowblind-/f5-waap/csd/lab2.rst

  - Local proxy like Charles proxy
  - Or just add the code to your testing web site but don't foget to remove it after the test.

-.. note:: For demoing purposes, we have added already a similar code as shown below to the sales demo app https://shop.sales-demo.f5demos.com/.
+.. note:: For demoing purposes, we have added already a similar code as shown below to the demo app JuiceShop.
 You can verify it by viewing the source code of the web page.

  You can use the code as shown below with the fake domains or replace the fake domains with the ones you want to use for the test::
   </script><script>(function(){var s=document.createElement("script");var domains=["ganalitis.com","ganalitics.com","gstatcs.com","webfaset.com","fountm.online","pixupjqes.tech","jqwereid.online"];for (var i=0; i < domains.length; ++i){s.src="https://" + domains[i];}})();</script>